-Grapefruit juice and the actual grapefruit can be part of a healthy diet.
-Grapefruit has vitamin C and potassium—nutrients your body needs to work properly.
+Grapefruit juice and grapefruit can be part of a healthy diet.
+Grapefruit has vitamin C and potassium, nutrients your body needs to work properly.

-This food and drug interaction can be a concern, says Shiew Mei Huang, PhD, of the U.S. Food and Drug Administration.
-The FDA has required that some prescription and over-the-counter (OTC) drugs taken by mouth include warnings against drinking grapefruit juice or eating grapefruit while taking the drug, Huang says.
+Grapefruit juice and grapefruit can affect the way your medicines work, and that food and drug interaction can be a concern.
+The U.S. Food and Drug Administration has required that some prescription and over-the-counter (OTC) drugs generally taken by mouth include warnings against drinking grapefruit juice or eating grapefruit while taking the drug.

-Here are examples of some types of drugs that grapefruit juice can cause problems with (interact):
+Here are examples of some types of drugs that grapefruit juice can cause problems (interact) with:

 - Some statin drugs to lower cholesterol, such as Zocor (simvastatin) and Lipitor (atorvastatin).

 - Some drugs that treat high blood pressure, such as Procardia and Adalat CC (both nifedipine).

 - Some organ-transplant rejection drugs, such as Neoral and Sandimmune capsule or oral solution (both cyclosporine).

 - Some anti-anxiety drugs, such as BuSpar (buspirone).

 - Some corticosteroids that treat Crohn’s disease or ulcerative colitis, such as Entocort EC and Uceris tablet (both budesonide).

 - Some drugs that treat abnormal heart rhythms, such as Pacerone and Cordarone tablet (both amiodarone).